mimiframework/Mimi.jl/docs/src/tutorials/tutorial_4.md

 Employing the sensitivity analysis functionality could look like the following template:

-First, we define the typical variables for a simulation, including the number of trials `N` and the simulation `sim`.
+First, we define the typical variables for a simulation, including the number of trials `N` and the simulation definition `sim_def`.
 In this case we only define one random variable, `t2xco2`, but note there could be any number of random variables defined here.

 ```julia
 using Mimi